tammytee/codespaces-laravel/README.md

 # GitHub Codespaces + Laravel

-A Codespace running Laravel.
-This Codespace has everything you need to start exploring the Laravel framework.
+This Codespace has everything you need to start exploring the [Laravel Framework](https://laravel.com/).